dbiglari/HamTester/README.txt

 BUILDING

-Note: Building a binary requires gcj (for native binaries) and/or ant (for jar JVM builds).
+Note: Building the HamTester binary requires gcj (for native binaries) and/or ant (for jar JVM builds).
 Prebuilt binaries that have been tested in Windows 10 and Ubuntu 16.04/20.04 are located in the dist folder.
 The prebuild jar in the dist folder was built using Java 1.8.

-Building a jar using the build.xml file requires ant.
+Building the HamTester jar using the build.xml file requires ant.
 To build a jar using the build.xml file, from the command line run:

 rm -f dist/HamTester.jar
 ant -f compile_java.xml clean